 - Slats: (2) 3/8″x3″x12″

-FAQ: I used a gold patina I found on sale, but yes regular gold paint will totally work.
-Just thin it out slightly with a little water so it is slightly translucent looking.
-Sometimes you just gotta roll with whatever is in the craft room… yup yup.
+FAQ: I used a gold patina I found on sale, but yes, regular gold paint will totally work.
+Just thin it out slightly with a little water so it is slightly translucent-looking.
+Gold spray paint or gold rub-n-buff also works!

 Steps: